 Many of the armies of large empires of world history were this, for instance Xerxes' army and navy that invaded Greece during the second Graeco-Persian war included contingents from pretty much every nation from Egypt to the Black Sea, from Asia Minor to the Indian marches.

-Bill Slim's Fourteenth Army in World War Two, "a huge foreign legion of what Attlee called 'the scrapings of the barrel' from half the nations under the sun," as George MacDonald Fraser put it.
+Bill Slim's Fourteenth Army in World War II, "a huge foreign legion of what Attlee called 'the scrapings of the barrel' from half the nations under the sun," as George MacDonald Fraser put it.
 At the time, India was not a unified country, but a conglomerate of different princely states and tribes - Sikhs, Baluchis, Jats, Rajputs, Punjabis, Dogras, and many others, all of which had their own regiments.
 The Indian Army also included units from all four countries of the UK, Gurkhas and Afghans.
 Fourteenth Army drew primarily from the Indian Army, but also included Burmese, more troops from Nepal, Anglo-Indians, two West African divisions with troops from Nigeria, Gambia, the Gold Coast and Sierra Leone, and an East African division with troops from Kenya, Tanganyika, Nyasaland, Uganda, and Rhodesia.
 Not to mention significant external support from Nationalist China and the United States, which provided most of the air power and a Chindit-trained infantry regiment, Merrill's Marauders.

 The British Eighth Army had British, Scottish, South African, Australian, Indian and New Zealand divisions, and smaller units of Free French, Czechs, Greeks and Poles.